Paubox/paubox-csharp/readme.md

 ### Forcing Secure Notifications
 Paubox Secure Notifications allow an extra layer of security, especially when coupled with an organization's requirement for message recipients to use 2-factor authentication to read messages (this setting is available to org administrators in the Paubox Admin Panel).

-Instead of receiving the message contents, the recipient will receive a notification email that they have a new message in Paubox.
+Instead of receiving an email with the message contents, the recipient will receive a notification email that they have a new message in Paubox.

-To

 ```
 static SendMessageResponse SendMessage()